Oklahoma City Police Department: Firearms

 In 1990 the department abandoned the S&W Model 65 revolver and began issuing the Glock 17 9mm pistol.
-The Glock pistol remained the primary issue sidearm of the department until 2017, when it switched to the Sig Sauer P320 chambered in 9mm.
-Officers are issued and complete their academy training and probation with the P320.
+The Glock pistol remained the primary issue sidearm of the department until 2017, when the department selected the SIG Sauer P320 chambered in 9mm.
+In 2023 the agency again changed the issue sidearm, this time selecting the Heckler Koch VP9 pistol in 9mm.
+Officers are issued and complete their academy training and probation with their issued sidearm.
 After completing their new hire probation officers may select another firearm from an approved list, but must purchase the gun and supporting equipment at their own expense.

 In 2007 the department implemented a patrol rifle program.
-Officers are selected for the department's patrol rifle school, and upon successful completion are issued a Rock River AR-15.
+Officers are selected for the department's patrol rifle school, and upon successful completion are issued an AR-15.
+The department initially issued rifles from Rock River Arms, and later adopted SIG Sauer AR platform rifles in a short barrel format.
 The department also has Remington Model 870 shotguns that are issued at officer request.

-The OCPD Tactical Team uses a range of specialized weapons, including the Rock River AR-15 and Heckler & Koch G36K assault rifle, as well as the Heckler & Koch MP5 submachine gun and custom made sniper rifles.
+The OCPD Tactical Team uses a range of specialized weapons, including the AR-15 and Heckler & Koch G36K assault rifle, as well as the Heckler & Koch MP5 submachine gun and custom made precision rifles from Surgeon Rifles.

 In the past the department allowed a variety of weapons, and during Prohibition, some officers carried Thompson submachine guns.
 The department still maintains some of the historic Thompson guns in its inventory.